Adrenal Virilism

 • Measure adrenal hormone intermediate metabolites and do adrenocorticotropic hormone (ACTH) stimulation testing to look for congenital adrenal hyperplasia.

-• Hyperplasia is treated with corticosteroid therapy; tumors require adrenalectomy.
+• Congenital adrenal hyperplasia is treated with glucocorticoid therapy; tumors require adrenalectomy.

 Drugs Mentioned In This Article